RTMLabor/RaspberryPi4_HL/README.md

 ```

 (2) Get the u-boot command on your Raspberry Pi 4B board
 Insert your SD card into your board, then power it on.
+Wait for auto-boot timer and interrupt with a key of your choice.

 (3) Launch the FreeRTOS sample program on the u-boot prompt
 ```
-fatload mmc 0:1 0x28000000 /path/to/uart.elf
+fatload mmc 0:1 0x28000000 uart.elf
 bootelf 0x28000000
 ```